 The role of Nomination and Remuneration Committee is as follows:

-7. evaluating each Director's performance and performance of the Board as a whole.
+• evaluating performance of each Director and performance of the Board as a whole;

 The Committee also plays a role of a Compensation Committee and is responsible for administering the Stock Option Plan and Performance Share Plan of the Company and determining eligibility of employees for stock options.